sam-wee/edb-osp/food-for-thought/from-the-community/_posts/2020-03-03-5qs-josie-kiew.md

 If you had been to one of our recent events in the Bay area, you might have met Josie, a student at Nanyang Technological University (NTU)'s Wee Kim Wee School of Communication and Information.
 She is part of the Overseas Entrepreneurship Programme by NTU, where she is on a 1-year internship at Nona Lim in Oakland.
 Her responsibilities include email marketing, website maintenance, and online orders.
 Back home, Josie lives in Joo Chiat Place with her parents and siblings.

-We speak to her to find out more! .
+We speak to her to find out more!

 ![Image](/images/stories/2020/Mar/josiekiew2.png)
-_My family and I (middle) at Horseshoe Bent.
+_My family and I (middle) at Horseshoe Bend.
 It was difficult to take a photo together with all our eyes open, but we made it in this one!_

 #### What is your favourite place in the Bay Area?